orthanc-team/orthanc-auth-service/README.md

 This repo builds a few images that can be reused directly and published on Dockerhub.

 - `orthanc-token-service` is the webservice generating and validating tokens.
-- `orthanc-share-landing` is the webservice providing error messages to the user and/or redirecting to MedDream or the OsimisViewer.
+- `orthanc-share-landing` is the webservice providing error messages to the user and/or redirecting to MedDream, the StoneViewer or the OsimisViewer.
 - `orthanc-anonymizer` is a reverse-proxy that performs on-the-fly anonymization of the Orthanc Rest API routes that are used by the Osimis Viewer.
 - `meddream-viewer` is a pre-configured version of the [meddream:orthanc-dicom-viewer](https://hub.docker.com/r/meddream/orthanc-dicom-viewer) image
 - `meddream-token-service` is a pre-configured version of the [meddream:token-service](https://hub.docker.com/r/meddream/token-service) image